 Another mistake is using materials or finishes that aren’t safe.
 It’s important to avoid harmful stuff, like pesticides or chemicals.
 Choose wood and finishes that are safe for kids.
 This way, you’ll make toys that are not only safe but also fun for your baby.

-By following these tips, you can make wooden teething toys that are both safe and comforting for your baby1718.
+By following these tips, you can make wooden teething toys that are both safe and comforting for your baby.

 Bunny Ears and Other Fun Fabric Combos